 Changes in light of coronavirus (Covid-19)

-As candidates are unable to book and take their OSCE currently, we are extending the validity period of CBT results expiring between 1 March 2020 and 31 August 2020 by six months.
-This is so you have time to complete your OSCE when test centres reopen.
+So you have time to complete your OSCE, we are extending the validity period of CBT results expiring between 1 March 2020 and 31 August 2020 by six months.

 Check our Covid-19: Information for overseas candidates page for the latest information.

 Once we've confirmed you're eligible to apply, we may ask you to complete a Test of Competence, unless you hold a relevant European qualification.